kevinchengny/toddler-first-word/README.md

 # toddler-first-word

-App that detects objects via OpenCV Python and announces the words
+App that detects objects Realtime via OpenCV Python and announces the words

 UI being developed and ported over to IOS soon.

+- takes advantage of GPU